Warped Tour: Music lessons

-Musicians on the Vans Warped tour gave lessons.
-Percussive Marketing Council teamed up with the Vans Warped Tour and offered free drum lessons Lesson Lab tent to concert goers.
+Musicians on the Vans Warped Tour gave lessons.
+Percussive Marketing Council teamed up with the Vans Warped Tour and offered free drum lessons at the Lesson Lab tent to concertgoers.
 These music lessons were for those who were learning to play drums for the first time.
 The lessons used electronic drum sets and acoustic drum sets.
 According to PMC Advisory Board Member Billy Cuthrell, having drum teachers from other percussion stores is the "key" to the free lessons program.

 In 2005, the Vans Warped tour incorporated a multiple level stage that consisted of two levels for the band Street Drum Corps.

 Music education was a big part of the Vans Warped Tour.
 Throughout the years, the Warped Tour used the John Lennon Bus to achieve this.
 The John Lennon Bus, essentially a mobile studio, was started by Brian Rothschild and Yoko Ono in 1968.
 The goal of the John Lennon Bus was to offer music education from performing artists to people, particularly young people, who attended the Warped Tour.
 Brian Roschild was executive director of the John Lennon Bus.
 Artists like Eminem and Bowling For Soup visited the tour bus.
 Other celebrities to use the bus included Fergie from the Black Eyed Peas, Natasha Bedingfield, and John Legend.